SLAM

 node publish only one msg with map.
 To display map you have two option:

-- Run RViZ before running
+- Run RViz before running

 map_server